J-rayX/escrow-smart-contract/README.md

 ### Arbiter Authorization

-We need to allow only the arbiter to approve deposit transfer.
+We need to allow only the arbiter to approve the deposit transfer.
 Therefore, we will create an Error to be returned once the arbiter is not the approver.

 ```sol
 ...